 People who are allergic to soybeans must avoid the multigrain version of Manna Organics manna bread, since the beans are one of the ingredients.
 The multigrain manna bread also contains corn, which causes an allergic reaction in some people.
 If you have a nut or seed allergy, or if you wish to avoid certain seeds, several varieties of the bread will have to be avoided.
 Luckily, there are nut and seed-free versions of the bread, as the table above shows.

 Your Favorite Manna Bread

 Where to Buy Manna Organics LLC Manna Bread

 Manna Organics LLC manna bread is sold throughout North America as a frozen product.
-Here in Canada my local stores are well supplied with the bread.
-It's generally sold in health food stores, although I have occasionally found it in a nearby supermarket.
-The Manna Organics website says that the bread is sold in "most" Whole Foods markets.
-I've seen it in the markets close to my home.
+It's generally sold in health food stores, although I have occasionally found it in a supermarket near my home in British Columbia.
+The company's website says that the bread is sold in "most" Whole Foods markets.
+I've seen it in these markets in my area.
 The bread can also be bought from the online store on the Manna Organics website, but since it needs to be transported in a frozen form the store only sells it to United States addresses.

 Manna Bread in My Diet

-Manna Organics manna bread is one of my frequent purchases and has been ever since it was produced by Nature's Path.
-I don't have manna bread in my refrigerator or freezer all the time, but I buy it often.
-The eight varieties give me lots of different flavors to choose from.
+I have purchased Manna Organics manna bread ever since it was produced by Nature's Path.
+I don't have the bread in my refrigerator or freezer all the time, but I buy it quite often.
+The nine varieties give me lots of different flavors to choose from.
 I choose the plainer kinds most often and save the sweeter ones for an occasional purchase.
-I like incorporating manna bread into my diet for both its nutritional benefits and its taste.
+I like incorporating the bread into my diet for both its nutritional benefits and its taste.

 © 2012 Linda Crampton